 The overview panel replaces the dashboard panel and just as it did before, it now shows some key reports that you can quickly glance at and open up.

 Performance panel now replaces the search analytics panel.

 The new colour scheme is great and easy to read.

 One of the best new features is that you can now compare filters.

 This can be extremely powerful when you want to compare how your website is performing for different keywords and which ones to focus on in your SEO strategy.

-Graphs are displayed neatly and the actual figures are shown side-by-side when comparing making it really easy to read.
+Graphs are displayed neatly.
+The actual figures are shown side-by-side when comparing, making it really easy to read.

-What’s more is that you can compare two keywords for example and then compare how they perform in different countries and for different devices.
-On top of that you can compare how pages perform for both of the keywords.
+What’s more, is that you can compare two keywords.
+Then compare how they perform in different countries and for different devices.
+On top of that, you can compare how pages perform for both of the keywords.

 You can now look at data as far back as 16 months ago.

 The button to export/download is now a lot more visible.
 Some of you old ‘search consolers’ may not have even noticed the old one hidden at the bottom!